chemmedia/knowledgeworker-embedded-asset-api/README.md

 ```

 ### `setSuspendData(suspendData: string): void`
-Use the supendData to store the state, e.g. given answers, of the asset.
+Use the supendData to store the state of the asset, e.g. given answers.
 This suspendData is made available again when the asset is restarted in the `onInitialize` handler.
-Keep in mind that in various eLearning communication standards the amount of data that can be stored is extremely limited.
-So reduce the stored data to the most necessary.
+Keep in mind that in various eLearning communication standards like SCORM the amount of data that can be stored is extremely limited.
+Reduce the stored data to the most necessary.

 Example: